Zmohamed6991/e-commerce-3/README.md

 **Version Control**: GitHub

 #Project Management:
- - Jira: We used Jira to assign and manage tasks with the product manager and other developers.
+ - Jira: We used Jira to implement an agile methodology to assign and manage tasks with the product manager and other developers.
 We used Jira to plan a 4-week sprint to complete the e-commerce project and updated Jira daily after stand-ups.
  - Slack: We used Slack as a communication platform, by communicating in huddles and channels to share findings, progress and ideas.

 My role and contribution: